rails/rails/guides/source/testing.md

 end
 ```

-This is called a test case, because the `ArticleTest` class inherits from `ActiveSupport::TestCase`.
-It therefore also has all the methods from `ActiveSupport::TestCase` available to it.
-Later in this guide, we'll see some of the methods this gives us.
+This is called a test case, because the `ArticleTest` class inherits from
+`ActiveSupport::TestCase`.
+It therefore also has all the methods from
+`ActiveSupport::TestCase` available to it.
+Later in this guide, we'll see some
+of the methods this gives us.

-Any method defined within a class inherited from `Minitest::Test`
+Any method defined within a class inherited from `Minitest::Test` (which is the
-(which is the superclass of `ActiveSupport::TestCase`) that begins with `test_` is simply called a test.
-So, methods defined as `test_password` and `test_valid_password` are legal test names and are run automatically when the test case is run.
+superclass of `ActiveSupport::TestCase`) that begins with `test_` is simply
+called a test.
+So, methods defined as `test_password` and `test_valid_password`
+are test names and are run automatically when the test case is run.

 Rails also adds a `test` method that takes a test name and a block.
+It generates
-It generates a normal `Minitest::Unit` test with method names prefixed with `test_`.
-So you don't have to worry about naming the methods, and you can write something like:
+a normal `Minitest::Unit` test with method names prefixed with `test_`.
+So you
+don't have to worry about naming the methods, and you can write something like:

 ```ruby
 test "the truth" do